mort1skoda/dotfiles/README.md

 git commit
 git push

+or run:
+./dotf.update.sh
+or use the alias:
+ud  [update dotfiles]

-So that updates are copied to github.
+So that any changes are synced with github.
 </pre>